mpot05/makecode-docs/README.md

 Assuming it's still using a raspberry pi 4, this should all apply.

-Download an image of the raspberry pi operating system <https://www.raspberrypi.com/software/>.
+Download an image of the [raspberry pi operating system](https://www.raspberrypi.com/software/).

 Take that raspberry pi image and flash the micro sd with something like [BalenaEtcher](https://etcher.balena.io/) or [Raspberry pi imager](https://www.raspberrypi.com/software/).

 Once you have the image installed on the micro sd card and boot up the raspberry pi, you'll need a keyboard and preferrably a mouse for setup.

-Preferrably, use a more optimized browser like [mercury](https://github.com/Alex313031/Mercury/releases) to launch these webpages (make sure to download the ARM64.deb version since raspberry pi 4 uses an ARM cpu).
+Preferrably, use a more optimized browser like [mercury](https://github.com/Alex313031/Mercury/releases) to launch these webpages (make sure to download the `ARM64.deb` version since raspberry pi 4 uses an ARM cpu and its os is based on debian).

 ###### Short note: To install mercury, go to the downloads folder in a terminal after downloading the latest ARM64 release and run the following command: